plantuml-stdlib/C4-PlantUML/README.md

 * `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   Introduces a new element tag.
 The styles of the tagged elements are updated and the tag is displayed in the calculated legend.
-* `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?sprite, ?techn, ?legendText, ?legendSprite)`:
+* `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?lineThickness, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   Introduces a new Relationship tag.
 The styles of the tagged relationships are updated and the tag is displayed in the calculated legend.
 * `AddBoundaryTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText)`:
   Introduces a new Boundary tag.
 The styles of the tagged boundaries are updated and the tag is displayed in the calculated legend.